About Me

 (Pythian Odes, Pindar)

-I'm Rochan Sinha, co-founder and CTO of Newtrace.
-I work on developing advanced materials, components, and systems to make lower-cost, scalable green hydrogen production a reality in the next decade (or less).
+I'm Rochan Sinha, co-founder and CTO, Newtrace.
+I conceptualise and develop advanced materials, components, and systems to make affordable and scalable green hydrogen production a reality in the next decade (or less).

 Most of my time at Newtrace is split between building a high-performance team, leading new product development, and turning lab-scale prototypes into commercial-scale products that work reliably in the real world.

-Some days it means getting deep into scientific and engineering challenges.
-On others, it requires navigating hard technical trade-offs and translating complex technical decisions into plain language that customers, investors, and the rest of the company can make sense of.
+Some days it means getting deep into scientific and engineering challenges, on others, it requires navigating hard technical trade-offs and translating complex tech decisions into plain language that customers, investors, and the rest of the company can make sense of.

 I started this blog as a place to think more clearly about the things I keep returning to.
-A lot of the writing is (or will be) about technology, climate, and the hard things about building hardware.
+A lot of the writing is (or will be) about technology, climate, and the hard things about building a hardware company.

 Background

-My route into this field started during my undergraduate years, when an internship at a solar module manufacturing plant introduced me to renewable energy technologies.
-That pulled me toward materials science and electrochemistry during my master's, leading to a thesis on solid-state battery cathode materials at IMEC in Belgium.
+I ventured into this field as an undergraduate student, when an internship at a solar module manufacturing plant introduced me to renewable energy technologies.
+It further pushed me toward material science and electrochemistry, which became my area of master's study as well, finally leading to a thesis on solid-state battery cathode materials at IMEC in Belgium.

-I then went on to a PhD at Eindhoven University of Technology, Netherlands, working on materials for solar-driven water splitting.
-That gave me my first serious exposure to hydrogen, and led me to my current work on trying to achieve cheap and efficient gigascale hydrogen production.
+I then went on to pursue a PhD at Eindhoven University of Technology, Netherlands, working on materials for solar-driven water splitting.
+That gave me my first serious exposure to hydrogen.

-I returned to India in 2020, briefly explored a materials informatics venture, and eventually found my way back to the kind of problem I had been drawn to for years: climate problems where advances in electrochemistry and materials can translate into industrial hardware.
+I returned to India in 2020 and briefly explored a materials informatics venture.
+Eventually, I found my way back to something I had been drawn to for years: climate issues wherein electrochemical and material advances can translate to industrial hardware.
 That path led to my current work on next-generation electrolyzers and advanced materials at Newtrace.

 Personal Stuff and Side Projects